 THE NURSE ASSISTING PATHWAY

-The nurse assisting pathway is designed to prepare students to complete the Nurse Assistant Certification through the Arizona State Board of Nursing to practice in a health care agency as a certified nurse assistant.
-Completion of the nurse assistant program of study provides job ready skills as a nursing assistant.
-Students may apply to the Nursing Program after completing the prerequisite courses and admission requirements.
+The nurse assisting pathway is designed to prepare students to complete the Nurse Assistant certification/licensure through the Arizona State Board of Nursing to practice in a health care agency as a nurse assistant.
+Completion of the Nurse Assistant program of study provides job ready skills as a nurse assistant.

 This pathway map will help you gain the expertise needed to:

-- Apply nurse assisting skills to meet the basic and holistic needs of hospitalized adults in acute and long-term care facilities.
+- Safely perform nurse assisting skills to meet the needs of diverse populations.

 Successful completion of this program may lead to employment in a variety of different occupations and industries.
 Below are examples of related occupations with associated Arizona-based annual median wages* for this program.
 Education requirements vary for the occupations listed below, so you may need further education or degrees in order to qualify for some of these jobs and earn the related salaries.
 Please visit with an academic advisor and/or program director for additional information.